Switzerland archives AI models to prevent them from vanishing without a trace

-In May 2026, Switzerland launched Internet Archive Switzerland, a non-profit foundation that does not limit itself to saving web pages.
+In May 2026, Switzerland has launched Internet Archive Switzerland, a non-profit foundation that does not merely save web pages.
 Its mission is to capture and preserve generative artificial intelligence models before they mutate, are withdrawn, or vanish without leaving evidence.
 An ambitious project to prevent digital knowledge from being lost.

 A Swiss glass dome stores AI models in shiny cubes, with a digital clock showing May 2026 and an alpine landscape in the background.